How the Australian Lending System Actually Works

 Model Mortgages explains lending through three connected reference layers:

-- System — the regulatory, institutional, and structural foundations of lending
+- This page — the regulatory, institutional, and structural foundations of lending

-- Measurement — how risk is evaluated through operational assessment pillars
+- Assessment Pillars — how risk is evaluated through operational assessment pillars

-- Questions — the real-world decision contexts where lending outcomes occur
+- Canonical Questions — the real-world decision contexts where lending outcomes occur

-Understanding how risk is measured in practice is explored in the Assessment Pillars.
+How risk is measured is explored in the Assessment Pillars.

-Understanding how lending decisions arise in real scenarios is documented in the Canonical Lending Questions.
+How lending decisions arise in specific borrower scenarios is documented in the Canonical Lending Questions.

-This page explains the system-level mechanics of Australian lending only.
+This page explains the structural and regulatory foundations of Australian lending only.

 It does not: